5/14/2025

 Michael

 Certainly.
 We'll now begin the question and answer session.
 To ask a question, you may press star then 1 on your telephone keypad.
-If you're using a speakerphone, please pick up your handset before pressing the keys.
+If you are using a speakerphone, please pick up your handset before pressing the keys.
 If at any time your question has been addressed and you would like to withdraw your question, please press star then 2.
-At this time, we'll pause
+At this time, we will pause momentarily to assemble our roster.

 speaker